ben-xD/dotfiles-macos/.config/dotfiles/README.md

 ## Bad internet / flights

 A full `darwin-rebuild switch` is not viable on bad internet — if any single step fails, the whole rebuild aborts.
-If you just need to install one thing, bypass nix and use Homebrew directly:
+If you just need to install one thing, use Homebrew directly:

 ```bash
 brew install <formula>
 brew install --cask <cask>
 ```

-This won't be managed by nix, but it works on spotty connections since you can just retry the one command that failed.
 Add it to `flake.nix` later when you're back on stable internet.

 ## GPG keys